ForSpareParts/iit-cs480-python/README.md

 CS480 Project
 =============

-This is a port of Phase 1 of the CS480 project to Python.
+This is a port of the CS480 project to Python.
 There are a few differences between the Java and Python versions, the two most noticeable being:

 - There is no Bank class in the Python port.
 The point of the Bank class was to hide the Agent's balance behind a private variable, to prevent tampering.
 Since Python has no private variables, we might as well make the balance a property of the agent.